 - Blurry vision

-4. Injury or Trauma to the Eye Area
+4. Eye Socket Injury or Trauma Leading to Eye Bulging

 If you’ve experienced an injury to your eye socket, whether from a direct hit or a fracture, it can lead to eye bulging as well.
 The trauma can cause swelling and bruising, which may make your eye appear more prominent.